Tap1337/Underical-Recode/README.md

 C# reincarnation of the original injector called Underical, revamped for efficiency and reliability.

 ## Features
-- Easy-to-use template for creating custom GUIs
+- Easy-to-use template for creating custom UIs
 - Customizable settings and options
 - Intuitive design for enhanced user experience
 - Injector